5 Hairless Cat Breeds

 Keep reading to learn more about these adorable hairless cat breeds!

 1. The Sphynx

 As mentioned before, although they look completely hairless, they are actually covered in a fine layer of what feels like peach fuzz.
 Despite what some may think, because of their fine coat, they actually require thorough coat care.
 They are more likely than other breeds to accumulate dirt, have oily skin and sweat excessively.
-Find out how to and how often to give a sphynx cat a bath on AnimalWised.
+We also encourage you to learn more in our article about how to give a sphynx cat a bath.

 2. The Donskoy

 The Donskoy is a hairless cat breed of Russian origin.
 They first came to be in 1987 when they were discovered in the Russian city of Rostov-on-Don by cat breeder Elena Kovaleva.
 They are often mistaken for the well-known Sphynx, but they have different genetic makeup.
 The Sphynx's hairlessness is due to a recessive gene, whereas the Donskoy possesses a dominant gene.

 The Donskoy was first officially recognized by World Cat Federation (WCF) in 1997, and by The International Cat Association (TICA) in 2005.
 The standard describes the cat as being medium-sized and muscular, with large ears, almond shaped eyes and distinctive long, webbed toes.
 Like other hairless breeds, they require frequent grooming, in spite of their lack of coat.
 However, bathing them too often can cause their skin to become very oily.